Osteoporosis

 Training data

 Clinical datasets are available (CT, MRI, x-rays).
-Imaging usually performed for other indications.
+Imaging usually performed for other indications with incidental findings of vertebral compression fractures.

 Goals